-In summer 2015 Creating Landscapes will be experiencing its twenty-sixth season while the Gifted and Talented Collaboration (a Landscapes Learning Satellite) launches its seventeenth year.
-As it turns out this quarter century exploration of learning and teaching has yielded more questions than answers.
-Nevertheless some things have become very clear.
+In summer 2017 Creating Landscapes experienced its twenty-eighth season, while at the same time, the Enrichment Collaboration (a Landscapes Learning Satellite) is launching its nineteenth year.
+As it turns out, this more than a quarter century exploration of learning and teaching continues to yield more questions than answers.
+Nevertheless, some ideas are becoming increasingly clear.

-We now understand that landscapes learningis differentiated by a commitment to quality, simplicity, integrity, justice and fun.
-We have evidence that finding expressive form has the potential to transform individuals, relationships and communities—especially learning communities.
-We realize that aesthetic experience depends on critical understanding as well as enlarged capacity for noticing, listening, sensing and feeling.
-We do know that the success of our serious playenterprisedepends on choosing collaborators carefully and learning to leverage the resources at hand.
-And finally, we are beginning to suspect that of equal value to forming significant questions is finding the courage to challenge traditional answers.
+Landscapes learningis emancipatory education--differentiated by commitment to quality, simplicity, integrity, justice and fun.
+We can see that finding expressive form has the potential to transform individuals, relationships and communities—especially learning communities.
+We realize that aesthetic experience deepens and enlarges our abilities to notice, listen, sense, feel, and think critically.
+We know that the success of our serious playenterprisedepends on the ability to choose our collaborators carefully and to leverage every resource at hand.
+Finally, we now understand that of equal value to learning how to form significant questions is finding the courage to challenge traditional answers.

-Our clarifications are supported by a theory of learning known as constructivism.
-Some general ideas that come from constructivism may be useful to keep in mind as we continue our processes of rethinking and reforming our educational practices:
+Landscapes learning insights are supported by a theory of learning known as constructivism.
+Some general ideas from constructivism may be useful to keep in mind as we continue our processes of rethinking and reforming our educational practices:

 Of particular interest is the twenty-first century revision of Bloom’s Taxonomy--higher to lower thinking skills are listed in gerund form: Creating, Evaluating, Analyzing, Applying.
 Understanding and Remembering.

 Clearly how we learn is every bit as important as what we learn’--so deep listening, collaboration, cooperation, and consideration are to be consistently honored!

 Jan Hyatt for Creating Landscapes Learning Programs

 Allegheny Coordinator Middle and High School Enrichment